Ladies of Versailles

 synopsis

-In the pilot episode, four roommates—Marie, Serena, Luce, and Val—get settled in their new home: a huge, dilapidated Brooklyn mansion they share with Serena’s aunt, the eccentric Kathleen.
+In the pilot episode, we’re introduced to four roommates—Val, Marie, Serena, and Luce—as they get settled in their new home: a dilapidated Brooklyn mansion they share with Serena’s aunt, the eccentric Kathleen.

-Eager for a night out at The Foyer, their favorite underground music venue, the girls are struck with horror when they arrive and discover that it’s been taken over by Marie’s awful ex, Max.
-After enduring droning male ego, surviving a disastrous bathroom mishap, and getting kicked out of the venue, the roommates decide to host their own shows and vow to be the best venue in the city.
-Thus, Versailles is born.
+In an effort to cheer up Val after a job rejection from the school radio, the girls plan a night out at The Foyer, their favorite underground music venue.
+Upon arrival, they’re struck with horror as they discover it’s been taken over by a hoard of performative Bushwick boys and Marie’s ex, Max.
+After enduring droning male ego, surviving a disastrous bathroom mishap, and escaping a violent mosh pit, the roommates decide to host their own shows and vow to be the best venue in the city.

 CHARACTERS